 Lewa recognises that good education that leads to sustainable opportunities remain an important part of long-term conservation.
 For conservation to be sustainable, young people need to be equipped with the skills and knowledge they need to access gainful jobs in the future, lift their families out of poverty, and make responsible choices as future leaders of their communities and stewards of the environment.

 To improve access to education in neighbouring communities, Lewa’s Bursary Fund supports the education of children from financially challenged backgrounds living within Lewa’s neighbouring communities.
-The Bursary Fund supports youth at all levels of education (primary, secondary, and tertiary), covering students’ tuition and fees, books, uniforms, school materials, meals, and other miscellaneous expenses.
+The Bursary Fund supports secondary students, covering students’ tuition and fees, books, uniforms, school materials, meals, and other miscellaneous expenses.

 Beyond providing quality education, these scholarships will set students on a path toward becoming responsible individuals and environmental stewards who increase their families’ incomes, contribute to economic development, and promote harmony between wildlife and society.